Purely Agent-Driven Black-Box Optimization for Biological Design: Introduction

 \item We evaluate \ourmethod{} on antimicrobial peptide design and 10 challenging GuacaMol molecular design tasks, showing it consistently outperforms structure-based baselines (Graph GA~\citep{graphGA}, NF-BO~\citep{r2-cite9-lsbo-nfbo}, GEGL~\citep{GEGL}) and recent LLM-based approaches (AlphaEvolve~\citep{AlphaEvolve}, LLAMBO~\citep{llambo}), finding higher-quality solutions with far fewer black-box evaluations and setting a new state of the art on GuacaMol.

-\item Somewhat surprisingly, although \ourmethod{} relies entirely on LLMs, it does not require substantially more total tokens than existing methods that use LLMs only as a sub-component—and in some cases is significantly more token-efficient.
+\item Even though \ourmethod{} relies entirely on LLMs, it does not require substantially more total tokens than existing methods that use LLMs only as a sub-component—and in some cases is significantly more token-efficient.

 \item We show that expressing the optimization loop in natural language allows integrating auxiliary problem information without redesigning the algorithm.
 In particular, \ourmethod{} can incorporate (i) semantic task descriptions, (ii) external literature via retrieval-augmented tools, (iii) complex design constraints, and (iv) diverse portfolio optimization objectives from \citet{robot}.